-Aromatic Spirit of Ammonia is a combination of ammonium carbonate and ammonia, as a 10% solution of ammonium hydroxide, mixed with water, alcohol and the essential oils of lemon, nutmeg and lavender.
+Aromatic Spirit of Ammonia or “spirits of ammonia” is a combination of ammonium carbonate and ammonia, as a 10% solution of ammonium hydroxide, mixed with water, alcohol and the essential oils of lemon, nutmeg and lavender.
 After diluting with the water and alcohol, the free ammonia concentration is around 1%.
 Once mixed in an 8-ounce drink it is very diluted, around 0.02%.
 Just enough to be noticeable.

-It was often used as an antacid, for America’s communal case of dyspepsia in the 1800s.
+It was used as an antacid, for America’s communal case of dyspepsia in the 1800s.
 The mixture has a basic pH, so it neutralized stomach acid very effectively.
-Besides the stomach soothing application, it was used for a variety of other conditions, like nervousness, hysteria, mild drunkenness and hangovers.
+Besides the soothing stomach application, it was used for a variety of other conditions, like nervousness, hysteria, mild drunkenness and hangovers.

-Yep, it was used in the 1800s to help people who got a bit tipsy at the saloon and needed a little clarity to get home.
+Yes, it was used in the 1800s to help people who got a bit tipsy at the saloon and needed a little clarity to get home.
 Most of the documents state that it did nothing for truly intoxicated persons, but those who were just a bit buzzed could benefit.
 It was also helpful to remove the hangover mind fog and invigorate the senses.
+Your results may vary.

-For the nervous and easily overwhelmed, Aromatic Spirit of Ammonia was the Xanax of the Victorian era.
-If a person was hysterical or fainted, a dose of aromatics was given STAT!
-If you were taking your first trip in a dirigible, a splash in some sweetened soda water might steel the nerves and obviate nausea.
-Basically, the whole class of ammonia compounds were thought to ease anxiety.
+For the nervous and easily overwhelmed, Spirits of Ammonia was the Xanax of the Victorian era.
+If a person was hysterical or fainted, a dose of aromatics was given, STAT!
+If you were taking your first trip in a dirigible, a splash in some sweetened soda water might steel the nerves and obviate nausea. in the 1800s ammonia compounds were thought to ease anxiety.

 But there’s more!
-Aside from all of those wondrous properties, Aromatic Spirit of Ammonia was also used as a mild, short-term, energizer.
+Aside from all of those remarkable properties, Aromatic Spirit of Ammonia was used as a mild, short-term, energizer.
 If you were feeling pooped and a little in the dumps, a full dose would help get your groove back.
 Again, your results may vary.

 I haven’t done a first-hand experiment to verify the veracity of Aromatic Spirit of Ammonia’s powers, but the next bender I go on I’ll try to remember to test for hangover improvement.

 I could also be energized by the mere act of playing with chemicals and then drinking them.
-Don’t try this at home kids, I’m an invincible super-being…..ahhh, ok, maybe I’m just a little off my rocker, but I did a lot of research on this and feel comfortable with the resulting product.
-My recommendation for everyone else is to go buy Aromatic Spirit of Ammonia at the pharmacy or on the Internet.
+Don’t try this at home kids, but I did a lot of research on this and felt comfortable with the resulting product.
+My recommendation for everyone else is to buy Spirits of Ammonia at the pharmacy or on the Internet.

 So what does an Ammonia Coke taste like?
-Well, it’s actually pretty decent.
+Well, it is decent.
 I used a part dose of 20 drops (1ml) to test it out first.
-The full dose is 3 scruples; 3.75ml; or about ¾ of a teaspoon, in a glass of Coke.
+The full dose is 3 scruples; 3.75ml; or about ¾ of a teaspoon, in a glass of cola.
 The neutralizing properties are evident as the acidity of the Coca-Cola is reduced, not in a bad way though.
-The ammonia is perceptible and might be a little more obvious when using a larger measure.
-There is potential for wider use, but more experimentation is needed.
+The ammonia is perceptible and might be a little more obvious when used a more significant measure.
 The most important part is that it does knock out the acidity of drinks.